 Drabble fics are exempt from this, but if you are making a drabble fic, I would suggest you inform your readers that your updates will be short.
 Otherwise, you will get many reviews telling you to make your chapters longer.

 8) Bad Grammer and Paragraphs.

 Geez, where to start, where to start.
 I’m a writer, and as such, I know the importance of spell check.
 Nothing more annoying than reading through a fic and mentally correcting mistakes, or worse, having to reread a sentence.
 I am a grammar nazi.
 I’m proud of it, and I have no problem telling you that you have bad grammar because, as fellow writers, you need to have good grammar.
 I promise you, if you give a publisher a manuscript with tons of grammar errors, they’re gonna laugh in your face, so learn now.
+A few mistakes are to be expected.
+None are perfect, and no matter how many times you check your chapter, some errors will still get through.
+However, the great majority of your chapters should be error-free.
 If you have a question about grammar, ask another writer or google it.
 Google knows all.
 0.o

 And paragraphs.
 Paragraphs are amazing because they break up the chapter into pieces.
 Nobody wants to read a two thousand chapter that has only one paragraph.
 If you lose your place in the chapter, you have no idea where to pick back up!
-When I see a chapter without paragraphs, I immediately get a headache, and I hit the back button.
 So paragraphs are good.
-The last two paragraphs laws I have are (1) you don’t start a new paragraph in the middle of a sentence and (2) you start a new paragraph when a new person starts speaking in dialogue.
+The last two paragraphs laws I have are (1) you don’t start a new paragraph in the middle of a sentence and (2) you start a new paragraph when a new person starts a new dialogue.